National Gallery of Art

 The West Building facade of the National Gallery of Art in [[Washington, D.C.]]
 The National Gallery of Art is an art museum in Washington, D.C., United States, located on the National Mall, between 3rd and 9th Streets, at Constitution Avenue NW.
 Open to the public and free of charge, the museum was privately established in 1937 for the American people by a joint resolution of the United States Congress.
 Andrew W. Mellon donated a substantial art collection and funds for construction.
 The core collection includes major works of art donated by Paul Mellon, Ailsa Mellon Bruce, Lessing J. Rosenwald, Samuel Henry Kress, Rush Harrison Kress, Peter Arrell Browne Widener, Joseph E. Widener, and Chester Dale.
 The Gallery's collection of paintings, drawings, prints, photographs, sculpture, medals, and decorative arts traces the development of Western art from the Middle Ages to the present, including the only painting by Leonardo da Vinci in the Americas and the largest mobile created by Alexander Calder.

 The Gallery's campus includes the original neoclassical West Building designed by John Russell Pope, which is linked underground to the modernist East Building, designed by I. M. Pei, and is next to the Sculpture Garden.
 The Gallery often presents temporary special exhibitions spanning the world and the history of art.
 It is one of the largest museums in North America.
-Attendance rose to nearly 3.3 million visitors in 2022, making it first among U.S. art museums, and the second on the list of most-visited museums in the United States.
+Attendance rose to nearly 3.3 million visitors in 2022, making it first among U.S. art museums, and third on the list of most-visited museums in the United States.
 Of the top three art museums in the United States by annual visitors, it is the only one that has no admission fee.
 Provided by Wikipedia

-Showing 1 - 1 results of 1 for search 'National Gallery of Art', query time: 0.02s Refine Results
+Showing 1 - 1 results of 1 for search 'National Gallery of Art', query time: 0.03s Refine Results

 1